AvishaiBarnoy/academy_research/README.md

 1. mobility - where researchers graduated with their PhD and where they got a tenure position currently only for physics and chemistry.
 2. women - women in STEM fields in different institutes
+3. graduation - graduation trend by degrees, institute, and sex (men/women as data only available for that)
-3. network - network analysis of mobility data, under construction
+4. network - network analysis of mobility data, under construction

 The project is written in english because streamlit doesn't natively support right-to-left, and I really don't want to write the website with their HTML api.